 Carrots remain a top contender in the vegetable category, in fact, the orange root maintained its place as the fourth most-popular vegetable.

-MEXICO CROSSINGS THROUGH TEXAS — Crossings (35-33-38) — Movement expected about the same.
-Trading moderate.
-Prices slightly higher.
-50-pound sacks loose jumbo mostly $8.
+MEXICO CROSSINGS THROUGH TEXAS — Crossings (9-13-17) — Movement expected about the same.
+Trading early moderate, late fairly slow.
+Prices generally unchanged.
+50-pound sacks loose jumbo mostly $11.
 Quality variable.

 MICHIGAN — Shipments (20-14-12) — Movement expected to decrease as most shippers have finished for the season.
 Remaining supplies are in too few hands to establish a market.
 Expect light shipments through early to mid-December.
 LAST REPORT.